poro777/ImageExplorer/README.md

 This guide will walk you through setting up the project for local development and testing.

+## ⚠️ Privacy & Data Processing Warning

+When using ImageExplorer, **images from your monitored folders will be uploaded to a third-party AI provider** to generate descriptions.
+These uploads are necessary for the AI-powered features to work, but they may expose your images to external processing systems outside your local environment.

+If your images contain sensitive, private, or confidential information, **do not enable monitoring on those folders**.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system: